banasrini/Microchip/README.md

-DOCUMENTED IN THE ORDER THAT i INSTALLED AND RAN THE PROGRAM

-Blog headings

 ### Introduction

-At PubNub, we are always trying to integrate with new hardware and this time it is Microchip Technology.
+At PubNub, we are always trying to integrate our realtime software with new hardware, and this time it is with Microchip Technology.
 The number of platforms we support only keep increasing everyday, and we are super excited to announce this latest hardware addition.

-### what is microchip, what is pubnub
+### What is microchip, what is pubnub

-Microchip Technology is an American manufacturer of microcontroller, memory and analog semiconductors.
+[Microchip Technology]() is an American manufacturer of microcontroller, memory and analog semiconductors.
 Its products include microcontrollers and we are going to be focussing on the PIC32 series.

-PubNub on the other hand is a [global datastream network](http://www.pubnub.com) that lets you build and scale realtime applications for IOT, Mobile and web.
-With PubNub and Microchip you can build out cloud connected embedded systems.
-Remote control of devices, push notifications, status updates and monitoring of home security systems, health monitoring and home automation systems are some of the cool projects that can be built by this collaboration.
+[PubNub](http://www.pubnub.com) on the other hand is a global datastream network that lets you build and scale realtime applications for IOT, Mobile and web.

+By running PubNub on Microchip Technology's MCUs, you can build out realtime cloud connected embedded systems such as remote control of devices, push notifications, status updates and monitoring of home security systems, health monitoring and home automation systems.

-### what the demo is about- concept
+### Demo concept

 This demo shows you how to run PubNub on Microchip, in order to facilitate realtime communication between Microchip hardware and any other device, be it mobile or web.
 This will power IoT, allowing for bi-directional flow of data between different endpoints to and from Microchip hardware.
 I will show you how to control the LEDs on the [Ethernet starter Kit](http://www.microchip.com/DevelopmentTools/ProductDetails.aspx?PartNO=DM320004) from Microchip, and to send messages from the chip to the [PubNub Developer console](http://www.pubnub.com/console/).